-If you are one of the many landlords that rely on monthly rental payments income, then you should consider insuring yourself with landlord rent guarantee insurance (RGI).
-One of the most significant issues for landlords is when a decent tenant falls on hard times and can no longer afford rent payments.
+If you are one of the many landlords that rely on monthly rental payments for your income, then you should consider landlord rent guarantee insurance.
+One of the most stressful issues for a landlord is when a tenant falls on hard times and can no longer afford rent payments.

-The most reliable tenants can have their fair share of experiences in unfortunate circumstances which could result in rent arrears.
-That is when RGI steps in, and you as a landlord, should seriously consider the investment of protecting your income.
+Even the most reliable tenant can have unfortunate circumstances, which can result in rent arrears.
+That is when insurance steps in, and you, as a landlord, should seriously consider the investment of protecting your income.

 What is it?

 Rent Guarantee Insurance helps protects landlords against the loss of rent from their tenants.
-In most common cases, the insurance policy is relied upon when tenants fall into arrears and cannot pay rent or do not pay their rent.
-If this is the case, as a landlord, you can reclaim the money through the insurance company or a portion of it.
+Commonly, the insurance policy is relied upon when tenants fall into arrears and cannot pay their rent.
+If this is the case, as a landlord, you can reclaim the money through the insurance company, or a portion of it at least.

-If your tenants fall behind by one month with their rent, then you can usually make a claim and your insurance will usually then continue to pay out for a fixed number of months or until you gain possession of your property.
+If your tenants fall behind by one month with their rent, you can usually make a claim, and your insurance will usually then continue to pay out for a fixed number of months or until you gain possession of your property.

 What does it Cover?

-You can usually protect monthly rental income by up to £2,500 for around 6-12 months if:
+Generally, a policy can usually protect monthly rental income by up to £2,500 for around 6 to12 months if: